muhammadhamzach/deeplearning.ai/README.md

 # deeplearning.ai Specialization

-This repository contains all the solutions of the programming assignments and quizzes of all the courses offered at Coursera
+This repository contains all the lecture slides and solutions of all the programming assignments and quizzes of all the courses offered at Coursera Deep Learning Specialization.

 Instructor: Andrew Ng, DeepLearning.ai